tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 Of course, mimetic desire also applies to my writing for Innerhelm---there are models from whom I've learned that desire, too.[^writing-models-of-desire] But if I look past the obstructive mimetic desire behind both options, I can see that Innerhelm is much more aligned with my deeper desires---desires that stem from the kind of person I strive to be rather than from mimesis---than Logwise was.
 (That claimed goal of creating something useful?
 I had already done that in Innerhelm: from early on, one of my readers frequently expressed that my ideas were making a difference in his life.)

 By following my mimetic desire blindly, I was failing to act agentically---I was riding, not driving.
-Ironic for someone ostensibly exploring agency thinking!
+Ironic for someone trying to explore agency thinking!
 ## Unlaunching

 Realizing the steep cost and low payout of Logwise made the optimal path clear: "unlaunching" Logwise.
 Furthermore, I'm taking steps to keep me from opening that loop again---archiving the Logwise code repository, no longer using Logwise personally, and publishing this essay.

 Firstly, I've not just open-sourced [the code](https://github.com/tylermercer/logwise), I've archived the GitHub repository containing it.
 This serves to (1) preserve the code in case I need to reference it for other things, (2) signal to others that Logwise isn't under active development, and especially (3) make it hard for me to pick up again---I would have to un-archive the code, set up my local development environment again, etc.[^todoist]

 Second, I've decided not even to _use_ Logwise.
-This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.[^obsidian]
+This was a hard decision, but I found in my unsuccessful efforts to straddle both projects that even just using the app would cause that close-resistant loop to re-open.
+Instead, I've implemented a similar logging setup using [Obsidian](https://obsidian.md).
+It's not nearly as ergonomic, but it meets my needs.

 Third, I've written this essay.
 Writing out my reasoning behind this decision explicitly reinforces it in my own mind.
 I'm reminded of a quote by Mary Ruefle:[^lamport]